learn-co-curriculum/dsc-intro-to-sets-lab-v2-1/README.md

 Taking care of 7 species is something Nina feels comfortable doing!

-## Writing Down the Elements in a Set

-Mary dropped off her Pet's at Nina's house and finally made her way to the highway.
-Awesome, her vacation has begun!
-She's approaching an exit.
-At the end of this particular highway exit, cars can either turn left (L), go straight (S) or turn right (R).
-It's pretty busy and there are two cars driving close to her.
-What you'll do now is create several sets.
-You won't be using Python here, it's sufficient to write the sets down on paper.
-A good notion of sets and subsets will help you calculate probabilities in the next lab!

-Note: each set of action is what _all three cars_ are doing at any given time

-a.
-Create a set $A$ of all possible outcomes assuming that all three cars drive in the same direction.

-b.
-Create a set $B$ of all possible outcomes assuming that all three cars drive in a different direction.

-c.
-Create a set $C$ of all possible outcomes assuming that exactly 2 cars turn right.

-d.
-Create a set $D$ of all possible outcomes assuming that exactly 2 cars drive in the same direction.

-e.
-Write down the interpretation and give all possible outcomes for the sets denoted by:
- - I. $D'$
- - II. $C \cap D$,
- - III. $C \cup D$.

 ## Optional Exercise: European Countries

 Use set operations to determine which European countries are not in the European Union.
 You just might have to clean the data first with pandas.